defenseunicorns/uds-package-minio-operator/docs/configuration.md

                   policy: "" # Optional: policy override for the scoped resources is the standard policy does not meet the needs of the application use case.
                   copyPassword: # Whether to copy the secret to the apps namespace.
 Must be true or false.
 See below section of this page for more details.
                     enabled: true
-                    user: mc-cli # "Access Key ID" for the scoped credential.
-Note: this cannot be reused and cannot be the same as the root minio credential.
                     secretName: ""
                     secretIDKey: ""
                     secretPasswordKey: ""